coldlabkaist/MovAl/tutorial/Troubleshooting.md

 Ensure your PyTorch build matches your Python version and CUDA/driver setup.

 If you recently changed CUDA or drivers, reinstalling a matching PyTorch build can help.

+## Other Common Issues
+**Cutie runs too slowly**

+- When running Cutie, the terminal should explicitly display that CUDA is being used.
+If this message does not appear, segmentation may be running on CPU instead of GPU.
+- In this case, please recheck your dependency configuration and ensure CUDA is correctly enabled.